 Understand that hitting record numbers doesn’t necessarily translate to higher productivity in business.
 What matters is setting realistic quotas or goals and achieving them.
 You can then enhance your capacity slowly, and raise those goals in a manner that helps you keep improving as a business.

-It might seem appropriate to set incredibly ambitious goals, but that can tire out you and your staff.
+Setting ambitious goals is great, but it can tire you and your staff.
 This could lead to burnout and make them feel less inclined to work as effectively and safely as they could.
 In some cases, this even ruins staff morale.
 The more you can focus on generating quotas, client projects, and goals properly, the more in-line with competent production the rest of your organization will be.

 These are just several things you can do as a small business to improve productivity.
 Do also think about your overall goals and the vision of the company before you make select changes.
 Remember, it’s your business and it needs to reflect who you are and how you want to serve your market.